 The following page outlines the scope and limitation of support for each product that Hosting.ca offers.
 Because our web hosting service relies on a combination of customer supplied client software and third-party products it is important to define what is supported by our company and what is the responsibility of the customer and/or third-party software vendors.

-Common Services.
-We actively monitor and ensure that all basic services are working, such as email, DNS, FTP, web serving, and the Control Panel.
+- Common Services.
+We actively monitor and ensure that all basic services are working, such as email, DNS, FTP, web serving, and the client panel.
 If you feel a service is not working, we will manually check to make sure it is working as intended from different internet connections as well as well known online checking tools.
 If any service like DNS is not hosted by Hosting.ca, we may not be able to satisfy our Service Level Agreement.

 Internet Training.
 It is expected that you have a basic understanding of Internet concepts such as DNS, email, and FTP.